nolenfelten/xbmc-scripting/ResumeX/Readme.txt

 ######################################

+Fixed V.0.2:
+**Fixed Video resume problems :-D

 Features:

-**Resume on xbmc startup the last song XBMC was playing on exit **Resume on xbmc startup the last window XBMC was in on exit (optional) **Resume on xbmc startup the last playlist XBMC was playing on exit **Resume on xbmc startup the song position XBMC was playing on exit **Disable/Enable ResumeX via ResumeX gui script **Disable/Enable Window Resume via ResumeX gui script
+**Resume on xbmc startup the last song/video XBMC was playing on exit **Resume on xbmc startup the last window XBMC was in on exit (optional) **Resume on xbmc startup the last playlist XBMC was playing on exit **Resume on xbmc startup the song/video position XBMC was playing on exit **Disable/Enable ResumeX via ResumeX gui script **Disable/Enable Window Resume via ResumeX gui script